School Programme 2020/2021

 To read more about HPV please visit the following pages

-The vaccine offered through the HSE School Immunisation Programme is called Gardasil 9.
-It is manufactured by MSD Ireland (Human Health).
-Please read
+The HPV vaccine used in the school programme is called Gardasil 9.
+It is manufactured by MSD VACCINS.

 More Information about HPV can be found at the following websites: